 It is a common practice across the mutual fund companies to launch new NFO’s (New Fund Offers) when markets are doing well.
-As more and more people invest only when market perform well, automatically it becomes an opportunity for Mutual fund companies to come out with new product.
-In last few months of Bull Run (oh!
+As more and more people invest only when the market performs well, automatically it becomes an opportunity for Mutual fund companies to come out with the new product.
+In the last few months of Bull Run (oh!
 It’s there without announcement), many NFO’s has been launched out of which most of them are close ended funds.
 Hardly there is any company left which has not launched NFO.
-Also the no. of NFO which were launched in bear phase of 2009-2013 equals the no. of NFO’s launched in the last year.
+Also, the no. of NFO which were launched in the bear phase of 2009-2013 equals the no. of NFO’s launched in the last year.

 So what exactly is New Fund Offer (NFO)